 In non-competition law matters, multi-party litigation initiated prior to July 2020 was generally managed by way of a more informal process.
 This required individual proceedings by each claimant.
 The court might then identify one 'lead case' to proceed, with the other similar cases sisted (stayed) pending the outcome of the lead case.
-The courts could make use of existing procedural tools to assist with case management and sometimes issued tailored Practice Directions for particular groups of actions to achieve a procedure better able to accommodate the multiple related claims, subject to the Practice Direction in question.
-It is unclear whether the approach of using lead cases and Practice Directions would be available to pursuers (claimants) since the introduction of formal group procedure.
+The courts could make use of existing procedural tools to assist with case management and sometimes issued tailored Practice Directions for particular proceedings to achieve a procedure to better accommodate the multiple related claims, subject to the particular Practice Direction.
+It is unclear whether this approach of using lead cases and Practice Directions would be available to pursuers (claimants) since the introduction of formal group procedure.
 However, the option of raising individual claims with case management to achieve a procedure cognisant of the multiple parties and common or related issues remains a current option for case managing multi-party actions in Scotland.

-In practice, it remains to be seen whether some low volume multi-party proceedings may still be raised in this manner, or whether the court would direct, or at least encourage, parties to use the group procedure instead.
+In practice, it remains to be seen whether some lowervolume multi-party proceedings may still be raised in this manner, and whether the court would direct, or at least encourage, parties to use the group procedure instead.
 There could also be cases where it has not been demonstrated that it would be more efficient for the administration of justice for claims to be brought as group proceedings rather than by separate individual proceedings in terms of RCS 26A.11(5)(c).
-Proceeding in this way would require a separate action for each claimant.